O: Oakley - Olivera

 A sole ITV appearance (against Ivan Trevors) and a few more on C4C and satellite channels brought him to national attention.
 His high flying, exciting style, and a penchant for skulduggery made him a huge favourite amongst British fans.
 Considered by many modern day fans to have been hugely under-rated at the time Jimmy Ocean could conceivably have been a star in the highly competitive 1960s and 1970s.

-He can be seen on the left roughing up Johnny Kidd, and on the right with tag partner Ricky Knight and Sweet Sarya.
 Ocean and Knight made up the Superflys tag team, generally considered one of the top tag teams of the 1980s.
 At one time Jimmy formed frequent tag team opposition to Big Daddy and his numerous partners.

 Rough and tough middleweight Frank O’Donnell used the sort of tactics that made the crow love to see him lose.

-The bald dome and the flying fists were a familiar feature of wrestling halls during the 1950s and 1960s.
+Frank started wrestling in 1946 and his bald dome and the flying fists were a familiar feature of wrestling halls during the 1950s and 1960s.

 Born in Loughanoran, Donegal, Frank moved to Scotland in his late teens, three years of farming preparing him for a planned boxing career.
 Life often takes unexpected turns, and having settled in Scotland, again as a farm worker, Frank was introduced to the wrestlers George and Harry Broadfield.